wp-plugins/schreikasten/readme.txt

 Schreikasten has been translated to german by __[Andreas](http://f.indetonation.de/ "Nordic Talking")__, azerbaijani by __[Turkel](http://vsayt.com/ "Pulsuz sayt")__, italian by  __[Marco Gargani](http://www.digitalangel.it/ "Tecnologie, Passioni, Giochi, Applicazioni, Hardware & Vita!")__ and japanese by __[Chestnut](http://staff.blog.bng.net "Staff blog for Blog City of BNG NET")__.
 Thanks for your time guys!

 Schreikasten uses __[SoundManager](http://www.schillmania.com/projects/soundmanager2/ "A JavaScript Sound API supporting MP3, MPEG4 and HTML5 Audio.")__ to 'beep' when a new comment has come.

+Since versione 0.13.114 Schreikasten can add points into CubePoints.

 Screenshots are in spanish because it's my native language.
 As you should know yet I __spe'k__ english, and the plugin use it by default.